 While developing the new Grantourismo website, I had to go back and work on every photo in its original digital RAW file.
-Not only has the image processing software become better at turning the RAW file into a great TIFF file (the format in which the RAW file is saved after initial processing), but I’ve become much better at interpreting the RAW file and developing it to make the most of the RAW image.
+Not only has the image processing software become better at turning the RAW file into a great TIFF file (the format in which the RAW file is saved after initial processing for print clients), but I’ve become much better at interpreting the RAW file and developing it to make the most of the RAW image.
+These days, Adobe Photoshop Lightroom is my go-to image management application as well as my quick image editing software.
 But this is one image that no amount of work can fix.

-On a trip we did with my trusty Nikon D700’s in Australia for a guidebook commission, the first place we stopped was Alice Springs where we saw a performance of traditional Aboriginal dancing.
+On a trip we did with my trusty Nikon D700’s in Australia for a guidebook commission, the first place we stopped was Alice Springs where we saw a performance of a traditional Indigenous Australian dance troupe.
 We then took the train from Alice Springs up to Darwin and on the way Lara snapped a few images of me in gorgeous, golden late afternoon Aussie light.
 I’d forgotten all about this image until I was scrolling though the photos from that trip.

 We always think of digital as being perfect and not suffering from the various failings and mishaps that occurred when we used film and processed film, but evidently it’s not.
 Rather than being annoyed that this happened, I kind of enjoyed seeing a digital glitch, apparently from a faulty memory card.

 The fail-safe of being able to check that image on the back of a screen meant that I quickly took that memory card out and marked it as faulty and never used it again once I had safely downloaded the images from it.